 Grease cookie sheet or line with parchment.

 Cream butter and sugar until light and fluffy.
-Beat in vanilla and rum until well blended.
+Beat in vanilla until well blended.

 Mix together flour, 1 cup ground pecans, and cocoa powder, then beat flour mixture into butter mixture.